2 - Digital Cameras

 Video chat with friends and family around the world with a webcam.
 Video-sharing and video chat capabilities are showing up in more and more devices, but you'll probably find it easiest to video chat by using a webcam with your laptop or desktop computer.
 Below, you'll learn some of the basic web camera features to watch for.
 Then you can choose a web cam that captures high-quality images for video chat, recordings and still photos.

 Today, many laptops are powerful enough to take over most desktop computing tasks, if not replace your desktop altogether.
-The main advantage of laptop and notebook computers is portability.
-A laptop lets you take your work, study or entertainment with you anywhere.
-We've created this laptop buying guide to help you learn what features to look for in a laptop computer that fits your needs.
+The main advantage of laptop computers is portability.
+A laptop lets you take your work, study, or entertainment with you anywhere.
+This laptop buying guide is here to help you learn what features to look for in a laptop computer that fits your needs.